-- F. Parking: Parking fees for state-owned, privately-owned vehicles or rental vehicle are reimbursable upon presentation of a paid receipt.
-No reimbursement shall be made to operators of state-owned, privately-owned vehicles or rental vehicles who must pay fines for moving or non-moving violations.
-A dated receipt for parking must be submitted with the disbursement document. - G. Receipts: When a grant funded employee is in an overnight travel status, itemized receipts for each occupant for hotel or motel accommodations must be attached to the document before payment will be authorized.
-If lodging rooms are shared, the name of all occupants must be listed.
-Receipts for parking and all other expenses incurred must also be attached. - H. Receipts for taxis, rideshares, tolls and other related travel must be submitted for reimbursement. - I. Most Economical Mode of Travel: The current Appropriations Act states that an employee while traveling on the business of the State is required to use the most economical mode of transportation. - J. No federal funds may be used to purchase first class or business class airline tickets.
+- F. Parking: Parking fees for state-owned, privately-owned vehicles, or rental vehicles are reimbursable upon presentation of a paid receipt.
+No reimbursement shall be made to operators of state-owned, privately-owned vehicles, or rental vehicles who must pay fines for moving or non-moving violations.
+A dated receipt for parking must be submitted with the disbursement document.
+If a receipt cannot be provided, a proof of payment with an accompanying memo explaining the charge must be submitted. (example, paid meter). - G. Receipts: When a grant funded employee is in an overnight travel status, itemized receipts for each occupant for hotel or motel accommodations must be attached to the document before payment will be authorized.
+If lodging rooms are shared, the names of all occupants must be listed.
+Receipts for parking and all other expenses incurred must also be attached. - H. Receipts for taxis, rideshares, tolls, and other related travel must be submitted for reimbursement. - I. Most Economical Mode of Travel: The current Appropriations Act states that an employee while traveling on the business of the State is required to use the most economical mode of transportation. - J. No federal funds may be used to purchase first-class or business-class airline tickets.
 One checked bag will be allowed per flight.
-The need for additional checked bags must be approved by grant DCVAG program staff prior to trip. - K. When an employee elects to drive his/her car for his/her own convenience when air fare is more economical, the employee is entitled to the following reimbursement: - L. Mileage equal to the amount of coach or tourist airplane fare.
+The need for additional checked bags must be approved by grant DCVAG program staff prior to the trip. - K. When an employee elects to drive his/her car for his/her own convenience when airfare is more economical, the employee is entitled to the following reimbursement: - 1) Mileage equal to the amount of coach or tourist airplane fare.
 When submitting this information on the travel document, the actual number of miles driven will be listed on the document in the "No Miles" column.
-The amount of coach class air fare will be entered on the document in the transaction amount column.
+The amount of coach class airfare will be entered on the document in the transaction amount column.
 Supporting printout of economical round-trip airfare ticket (economy or main cabin flight) must be submitted with mileage reimbursement.
-If printed ticket cost not provided, the grant awarding agency will determine reimbursement rate. - 1) Vicinity mileage incurred on official business in lieu of using a taxi. - 2) Storage fees for automobile equal to that which would have been incurred if the automobile had been stored at the airport.
-Enter in Miscellaneous Section of the Travel Support Document. - 3) Subsistence which would begin on the date when airplane connections would have required departure and end on the date when airline connections would have returned the employee to his original departure point.
-Any period of time which exceeds these guidelines will be at the employee's expense and no reimbursement for subsistence will be paid.
+If printed ticket cost is not provided, the grant awarding agency will determine the reimbursement rate. - 2) Vicinity mileage incurred on official business in lieu of using a taxi. - 3).
+Storage fees for automobile equal to that which would have been incurred if the automobile had been stored at the airport.
+Enter into the Miscellaneous Section of the Travel Support Document. - 4).
+Subsistence which would begin on the date when airplane connections would have required departure and end on the date when airline connections would have returned the employee to his original departure point.
+Any period of time that exceeds these guidelines will be at the employee's expense and no reimbursement for subsistence will be paid.